astronomer/docs/learn/airflow-databricks.md

 ### Repairing a Databricks Workflow

-The Astro Databricks provider includes the possibility to repair a failed Databricks Workflow by making a repair request to the [Databricks Jobs API](https://docs.databricks.com/api-explorer/workspace/jobs/repairrun).
+The Astro Databricks provider includes functionality to repair a failed Databricks Workflow by making a repair request to the [Databricks Jobs API](https://docs.databricks.com/api-explorer/workspace/jobs/repairrun).
 Databricks expects a single repair request for all tasks that need to be rerun in one cluster, this can be achieved via the Airflow UI by using the operator extra link **Repair All Failed Tasks**.

 ![Repair All Failed Tasks OEL](/img/guides/repair_all_failed_databricks_tasks_oel.png)